andywillis/dblclick-image-download/README.md

-# Web Extensions
+# dblclick-image-download

-* `dblclick-image-download` - an experiment to recreate the original `save image in folder` addon.

-* `uws-stackoverflow` - adjust the SO interface.

-* `metafilter` - some updated Metafilter GreaseMonkey scripts
+An experiment to recreate my favourite part of `save image in folder` Firefox add-on - double-clicking on an image to save it rather than opening the context menu as selecting "Save image as...".